May 25, 2026

 Interim and fractional executives are particularly effective during:

 These are periods where leadership vacancies carry significant consequences.
-Beyond the direct financial impact, strategic and operational risks compound quickly when critical decisions are delayed and accountability is unclear.
+Beyond the direct financial impact, strategic and operational risks compound quickly when critical decisions are delayed, and accountability is unclear.

 Interim and fractional executive placement is a natural extension of the executive search work Alder Brooks has performed for years across Life Sciences and Healthcare.